jgromes/RadioLib/README.md

 ## Universal wireless communication library for Arduino

+## See the [Wiki](https://github.com/jgromes/RadioLib/wiki) for further information.
+See the [GitHub Pages](https://jgromes.github.io/RadioLib) for detailed and up-to-date API reference.

 RadioLib allows its users to integrate all sorts of different wireless communication modules into a single consistent system.
 Want to add a Bluetooth interface to your ZigBee network?
 Sure thing!
 Need to connect LoRa network to the Internet with a GSM module?
 RadioLib has got your back!